 It actually just kicks the can down the road.

 Some folks “rebel” against that.
 By “burning it all down.”

-Meaning, by creating more pain, injustice, suffering.
+Meaning, by adding more pain, injustice, and suffering to the situation.

-There are better ways to rebel.
+There are much smarter ways to rebel.

 For example, instead of “burning it all down”…well, there’s “forgiveness” and “love” and “working to overcome it.”